-This Certificate relates to the Amvic Insulating Concrete Formwork (ICF) System, which consists of modular interlocking expanded polystyrene (EPS) building blocks (graphite enhanced) for permanent formwork for the construction of in-situ concrete walls.
+This Certificate relates to the Amvic Insulating Concrete Formwork (ICF) System, which consists of modular interlocking expanded polystyrene (EPS) building blocks (graphite enhanced or standard EPS) for permanent formwork for the construction of in-situ concrete walls.
 Each block (form) is based on two EPS panels with polypropylene connectors moulded into the polystyrene panels and spaced 150/200mm vertically.
 The forms come in straight and 90° plan sections.
-An external render system approved by NSAI Agrément for use onto EPS for new buld which meets the requirements of Section 3 and 4 of this Certificate is applied to the external polystyrene insulation of the Amvic ICF System as the external finish.
-Plasterboard slabs are screwfixed to the polyproprylene connectors as an internal finish.
+Plasterboard slabs are screw-fixed to the polypropylene connectors as an internal finish.
+An NSAI certified external render system which meets the requirements of this certificate is applied to the external polystyrene insulation of the Amvic ICF System as the external finish.
+Alternative finishes may be applied in accordance with section 2.1.12 of this certificate.

-In the opinion of NSAI, the Amvic ICF System, as described in this Certificate, complies with the requirements of the Building Regulations 1997 to 2019.
+In the opinion of NSAI, the Amvic ICF System, as described in this Certificate, complies with the requirements of the Building Regulations 1997 to 2023.
+Amvic Ireland is the Certificate Holder.